ThompsonBethany01/Analyzing-Web-Logs/README.md

 ### Deliverables
 - Jupyter Notebook documenting process to form conclusions
-- One slide presentation on the most important findings that require immediate action or are actionable insights
+- One slide presentation on the most important findings that require immediate action / actionable insights

 ### Data Dictionary